-Livan Evaluation Table: PI 3.2.5 There is a system of monitoring and evaluating the performance of the fishery-specific PI 3.2.5 management system against its objectives nere is effective and timely review of the fishery-specific management system SG Issue Met?
-(Y/N) Justification/Rationale 60 a Y The fishery has in place mechanisms to evaluate some parts of the management system.
-See SG100(a) b Y The fishery-specific management system is subject to occasional internal review.
-See SG80(b) 80 a Y The fishery has in place mechanisms to evaluate key parts of the management system See SG100(a) b Y The fishery-specific management system is subject to regular internal and occasional external review.
+PI 3.2.5 There is a system of monitoring and evaluating the performance of the fishery-specific management system against its objectives There is effective and timely review of the fishery-specific management system T Met?
+SG Issue (Y/N) Justification/Rationale 60 а Y The fishery has in place mechanisms to evaluate some parts of the management Sec.
+SC100(a) See S0100(a) b Y The fishery-specific management system is subject to occasional internal review.
+See SG80(b) 80 а Y The fishery has in place mechanisms to evaluate key parts of the management system See SG100(a) b Y The fishery-specific management system is subject to regular internal and occasional external review.
 The management system is subject to regular annual review by ICES, with the evaluation of stock status and the setting of fishing opportunities for the coming year based upon a review of both scientific information about the stock and also uncertainties which have, in the past, arisen from deficiencies in the management system (such as area misreporting of catches).
 ICES have provided advice on the EU-Norway Management Plan in 2008 and again in November 2012).
 Scrutiny of the management system is also provided by the North Sea RAC, which embraces a wide range of stakeholders.
 The ICES reviews of the fishery status are independent, and the occasional review of the EU-Norway management plan provides an opportunity for occasional external review of the management system.
-100 a Y The fishery has in place mechanisms to evaluate all parts of the management system.
-The management regime for this fishery incorporates measures that allow for review of both the EU-Norway fisheries agreement, as well as for the EC CFP.
+100 а Y The fishery has in place mechanisms to evaluate all parts of the management The management regime for this fishery incorporates measures that allow for review of both the EU-Norway fisheries agreement, as well as for the EC CFP.
 The EU-Norway agreement is reviewed annually, in the light of ICES advice.
-This review is subject to internal scrutiny, and through ICES advice on the status of stocks and performance of the long-term management plan is also subject to regular and comprehensive external review.
+This stocks and performance of the long-term management plan is also subject to regular and comprehensive external review.
 Within the CFP, regular internal review of the management system occurs at every level.
 At the EC level, policy documents are reviewed internally and by Member States.
 The resulting policies, operational plans and practices are then subject to wide consultation before implementation, and regular evaluation.
 These systems also include formal consultation and review processes involving all EC Member State fisheries administrations, and committees such as ACOM, STECF, ACFA dealing with industry concerns at a European level, and the North Sea RAC dealing with specific technical and management issues

-Document: MSC Full Assessment Reporting Template V1.2 page 123 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 123 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

-The CFP is also subject to a comprehensive decadal review of policies, which provides opportunities for both internal and external participation.
-The 2012 review of the CFP is already underway, with the recent publication of an EC "Green Paper" paving the way for wide engagement in the review process.
-The recent EC consultation on fishing opportunities in 2011 illustrates an increased commitment to stakeholder engagement in the CFP process. b N The fishery-specific management system is subject to regular interr external review.
-Although there is regular internal review of the management system, the regular external review.
-References Section 5.4.9; European Commission, 2013; ICES 2012a; ICES 2012g;.
-OVE OVERALL PERFORMANCE INDICATOR SCORE: 9 90 CON CONDITION NUMBER (if relevant):
+The CFP is also subject to a comprehensive decadal review of policies provides opportunities for both internal and external participation.
+The 2012 of the CFP is already underway, with the recent publication of an EC "Green paving the way for wide engagement in the review process.
+The red consultation on fishing opportunities in 2011 illustrates an increased commi- stakeholder engagement in the CFP process. b, which 2 review n Paper" cent EC tment to b Ν The fishery-specific management system is subject to regular internal and external review Although there is regular internal review of the management system, the regular external review. re is no References Section 5.4.9; European Commission, 2013; ICES 2012a; ICES 2012g;.
+OVE OVERALL PERFORMANCE INDICATOR SCORE: 90 90 CON CONDITION NUMBER (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 124 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 124 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03